 In order for your users to see these pages correctly, Apache must send them with the right MIME type.
 To do this, add the following lines to your Apache configuration, either in the <VirtualHost> section for your Bugzilla, or in the <Directory> section for your Bugzilla:

 '''

-AddType application/vnd.mozilla.xul+xml .xul
+AddType application/vnd.mozilla.xul+xml .xul AddType application/rdf+xml .rdf

 '''

 2.4.
 Multiple Bugzilla databases with a single installation